facebook/lexical/README.md

 Editor instances are the core thing that wires everything together.
 You can attach a contenteditable DOM element to editor instances, and also register listeners and commands.
 Most importantly, the editor allows for updates to its `EditorState`.
-You can create an editor instance using the `createEditor()` API, however you normally don't have to worry when using framworking bindings such as `@lexical/react` as this is handled for you.
+You can create an editor instance using the `createEditor()` API, however you normally don't have to worry when using framework bindings such as `@lexical/react` as this is handled for you.

 ### Editor States